-How to Look and Feel Your Best on a Job Interview – 6 Dress Tips for Women
+How to Dress Your Best for a Job Interview (For Women)

 I hope everyone enjoyed my article which was more of an exaggerated version of what not to wear to an interview.
 Since I often find myself answering questions regarding interview attire for women, I want to emphasize that it’s just as important to think about what not to wear as it is in determining what to wear to a job interview.
 It is critical to make a great first impression when trying to prove that you’re an ideal candidate for the position.
 Everyone has their own interpretation on what is acceptable to wear, but here are my top 6 tips that I believe you can’t go wrong with.